FurryCoders/FALocalRepo/README.md

 <img src="https://raw.githubusercontent.com/FurryCoders/Logos/main/logos/paw-pride.svg" height="300" alt="">

 Built-in colors are available for the following flags: pride (default), trans, bisexual, pansexual, non-binary, lesbian, agender, asexual, genderqueer, genderfluid, aromantic, polyamory.
+Further, the palestinian and ukrainian flags are also available.

+If used inside a truecolor-supporting terminal, the full 24bit color range can be used for the most colorful flags!

-The program will try to determine if the terminal supports truecolor mode (24bit, 16 million colors), if not it will fall back to the standard 8bit ANSI colors.
-Both truecolor and 8bit colors can be turned on manually using the `--truecolor` and `--8bit-color` options respectively.
+truecolor and 8bit color modes can be set using the `--truecolor` and `--8bit-color` options respectively.

 _Note_: the paw works best with a dark background.